w3c/ServiceWorker/advanced_topics.md

 But browsers surely must cache Controllers (else how would Controllers run when disconnected?)...so what guarantees do we have about what will be cached and when?

-The simplest mental model for this is that your controller and whatever scripts it depends on by the time `onintall` succeeds are added to a browser-managed `Cache` object that is checked for updates once a day.
+The way to think about this is that your controller and whatever scripts it depends on by the time `oninstall` succeeds are added to a browser-managed `Cache` object that is checked for updates once a day.

 To repeat: if you `importScripts()` for all of the resources you will need by the time your `oninstall` callback finishes, those resources are going to be part of the implicit cache that the browser maintains.